aakgn/PySQIF/docs/source/index.rst

 PySQIF
 ==================

 .. note:: We hope you enjoy using PySQIF.
-Please help us make PySQIF better by :ref:`citing` in your publications
+Please help us make PySQIF better by :ref:`citing_this_project` in your publications

 PySQIF stands for Python Super Conductor Quantum Interference Filters.